AIcodeAcademy/ArchetypeNodeCLI/.ai/rules/layered.architecture.rules.md

 ```

 - Features are spread across layers, works well for a small set of features.
+- Can create feature or specification folders inside the layers.
-- Do not create any other folder level inside the layers.
+- Do not create any other technical folder level inside the layers.

+Below is the list of layers and artifacts that can be found in each layer.

 ## Application Layer
 - The **Application** layer is the entry point of the application.